-Family Court Psychological Clinic: All Interns will assume some responsibility for providing clinical forensic evaluations of children and families to aid the Family Court as part of the training experience in the primary outpatient rotation.
+Family Court Psychological Services:

+As part of the Primary Outpatient Therapy services, all Interns will assume some responsibility for providing clinical forensic evaluations of adults, children and families to aid the Family Court as part of the training experience.
 Interns will gain experience in making informed disposition decisions related to family court matters.